nirmata/terraform-aws-eks-nirmata-integration/README.md

 - **Windows Systems**: Uses PowerShell commands with proper Windows path handling
 - **Linux/Unix Systems**: Uses standard shell commands with Unix paths

+### Kubeconfig Handling

+The implementation now includes robust kubeconfig validation and recovery:

+1. Checks if the kubeconfig exists
+2. Validates whether it's a properly formatted YAML file
+3. Creates a backup and fresh config if issues are detected
+4. Only then updates with the new cluster credentials

-### Application Process
+### Controller Application Process

-Controllers are applied in the correct sequence with appropriate waits between steps:
+Controllers are applied in the correct sequence with appropriate waits between steps and with individual file handling:
 1. Namespace manifests (temp-01-*)
 2. Service account manifests (temp-02-*)
 3. CRD manifests (temp-03-*)